stochastictalk/stochastictalk.github.io/_posts/2022-10-16-Object Detection.md

 #### 2015: Fast-RCNN

+Some more text.

 #### 2015: Faster-RCNN

+Some more text.

 #### 2015: You Only Look Once (YOLO)

+Some more text.

 #### 2015: SingleShot Multibox Detector (SSD)

+Some more text.

 #### 2017: Transformer Architecture

+Some more text.

 #### 2018: RetinaNet

+Some more text.

 #### 2020: Detection Transformers (DETR)